 *In-office counselling: A private and comfortable office for your sessions.

 *Walk and talk therapy: We can go outdoors for our therapy sessions.
 This can be a really wonderful experience.
 Learn more about this alternative here.

 Telephone counselling: This is a great option for those who prefer to have their session from the comfort of their own home or for those who are unable to come into the office for any reason.

 Video counselling: Secure video counselling is offered through a platform called Doxy.me - https://doxy.me/krystleluthercounselling.
-It is very simple to use, no downloading needed and you can use your smartphone or computer for these sessions.
+It is very simple to use, no downloading is needed and you can use your smartphone or computer for these sessions.

 * Due to the COVID-19 pandemic, all sessions are currently held by telephone or video until further notice.
 Thank you for your understanding.